zef-dev/convoworks-wp/readme.txt

 = Can I create smart home Alexa skills?

 No. We do not support smart home interfaces and we do not plan that in close future.

-= I configured Amazon Alexa but I can't test service on my Echo device =

-Right now you have to manually turn on development mode for Alexa skill.
-You can do it on the Test tab of your skill at [Amazon Alexa ASK GUI](https://developer.amazon.com/alexa/console/ask).
-After that you have to enable dev skill in your Alexa app (iOS, Android, Web).

 = May I extend my plugin/theme with the Convoworks custom package =